mrdaemon/exosphere/docs/source/faq.rst

 happy, if at all possible.

-They all deserialize to exactly the same data structure (and this is validated with unit tests), so you can use whichever of the formats you feel strongest about.
+They all deserialize to exactly the same data structure (and this is validated with unit tests), so you can use whichever of the formats you feel strongest about, or hate the least.

 Why Python 3.13?
 ----------------